Curvature properties of interior black hole metric: Appendix

 {\bf{Part I.}} From (\ref{eq1.3}) and (\ref{eq:4.2})-(\ref{eq:4.7}), the local components of the Christoffel symbols of second kind, the curvature tensor and the Ricci tensor (upto symmetry) which may not vanish identically are the following:

 where $\dot{\xi}$ denotes the differentiation of $\xi$ with respect to $t$ and $\ddot{\xi}$ the second order differentiation of $\xi$ with respect to $t$.
-The scalar curvature of the spacetime is given by $r=-\frac{2(2\dot{\xi}+t\ddot{\xi})}{t^2}$.
-Again the local components of the Weyl conformal curvature tensor (upto symmetry) which may not vanish identically are given by
+The local components of the Weyl conformal curvature tensor (upto symmetry) which may not vanish identically are given by

 The local components of the covariant derivatives of curvature tensor and Ricci tensor (upto symmetry) which may not vanish identically are given by:

 In terms of local coordinate system, the local components $Q(A,T)_{i_{_1} i_{_2} \ldots i_{_k} u v}$ of the Tachibana tensor $Q(A,T)$ of an $(0,2)$-tensor $A$ and an $(0,k)$-tensor $T$ are given by